 Vegeto (Fusion)

 Fused from Goko (Super) and Vegita (Majin II), this fusion unit combines the best aspects of both characters.
-The fusion mechanic takes the stats from whichever unit triggered it, plus traits from both.
+The fusion mechanic takes the stats from whichever unit triggered it, along with traits from both units.

 Why it’s Meta: Insane DPS ceiling, cone AoE hits everything, relatively easy to obtain.